KainosSoftwareLtd/answerit/README.md

-# answerit
+# AnswerIt

-Simple site to store and search common questions and answers when filling out forms.
+Simple site/database to store common questions and their answers.
+Specifically aimed at providing boiler-plate answers to common questions.

+# Tech used

+ * Nodejs
+ * PostgreSQL
+ * Handlebars (server-side)
+ * Foundation (front-end styling)